stephanme/cf-api-v2-shim/README.md

 - apps sort order: v2 by process id; v3 by app id
 - v3: order_by=id is not possible but it is the default sort order -> not possible to have initial sort order descending (workaround: `-created_at`)
 - v3 pagination: total_results = 0 if page is too high (should return correct total results)
 - v3: `GET /v3/apps` should allow to include env_vars and app feature flags.
+Similar for space feature flags.

 ## Development